bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 multiplication.

 The decomposition step uses four fixed vectors called b1, b2, b3, b4, with 64
 bit entries each.
-In addition, we have l1, l2, l3, l4, which are long integers used to implement rounding.
+In addition, we have l1, l2, l3, l4, which are 192-bit
+integers used to implement rounding.
 All these values are listed in the appendix.

 First, compute c = 2\*b1 - b2 + 5\*b3 + 2\*b4 and c' = 2\*b1 - b2 + 5\*b3 + b4.
 Note that c and c' can be precalculated.
 Next, compute ti = floor(li\*m/2^256)